sahasatvik/minislides/README.md

         demo.md
 ```

-The `minislides.css` and `navigation.js` files must be in the same directory from which you are running the script!

 ### Navigation
 Navigation using arrow keys is built in using javascript.
 Use the forward and backward arrow keys (or `j` and `k` if you prefer vim keybindings) to change slides.